-- 2.3.
+- 2.2A.
+"Consumer" has the meaning defined in the Consumer Protection Act, 2008 (No. 68 of 2008). - 2.2B.
+"Customer" means a consumer who has entered into a transaction with a WASPA member, either directly, or via a third party. - 2.3.
 "Member" means a member of WASPA. - 2.4.
 A "standard rated" service is one charged at the nominal rate on a typical customer's billing plan. - 2.5.
 "WASPA" means the Wireless Application Service Providers' Association, a nonprofit organisation registered in terms of the Nonprofit Organisation Act, 1997, registration number 115-491 NPO. - 2.6.
 A "web page" is a document on the world-wide web, and includes pages accessed by a mobile phone using protocols including but not limited to WAP and HTTP.